-Since 1990, according to the racial/ethnic dissimilarity trends provided by HUD, the overall levels of segregation have increased slightly in Greenville, but the change has not been uniform.
-The segregation score between black and white populations has grown from 44.79 to 49.69, and the scores between Hispanic and white populations have grown from 22.71 to 33.67.
-On the other hand, the scores between Asian or Pacific Islander and white populations have decreased from 32.75 to 21.68.
+Since 1990, according to the racial/ethnic dissimilarity trends provided by HUD the overall levels of segregation have increased slightly in Greenville, but the change has not been uniform.
+The segregation score between Black and White populations has grown from 44.79 to 49.69, and the scores between Hispanic and White populations have grown from 22.71 to 33.67.
+On the other hand, the scores between Asian or Pacific Islander and White populations has decreased from 32.75 to 21.68.

 The region saw a similar, but generally not as extreme change in segregation.
-The non-white/white index scores did not change overall, but the white and black scores increased slightly from 40.08 to 42.00.
-Additionally, the Hispanic and white index score increased significantly from 22.66 to 35.35.
-Finally, the Asian or Pacific Islander and white populations saw a slight decrease from 38.06 to 34.21.
+The Non-White/White index scores did not change overall, but the White and Black scores increased slightly from 40.08 to 42.00.
+Additionally, the Hispanic and White Index score increased significantly from 22.66 to 35.35.
+Finally, the Asian or Pacific Islander and White populations saw a slight decrease from 38.06 to 34.21.